 |Teeth of the Winter Moon||Ice Storm||4|

 The ground shook beneath Ulryn's feet as the giant charged towards her.
 The drow monk smiled serenely.

 "You step loud enough to wake the titans," she said, pressing a fist to the soil.
-A giant hand burst from the ground.
-"And they are not pleased to be up so early..."
+A giant stone hand burst from the ground.
+"And they are displeased..."

 Divine warriors who swear sacred oaths, paladins walk a path of righteousness.
 Shaped by their vows, these blessed champions can perform great—or terrible—acts.